usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 User_Equipment/install_scripts/get_pdu_sessions.sh 3
 ```

+> [!NOTE]
+> To configure multiple emulated cells with the broker, pass `--cells N` to the base directory generator, e.g., `../generate_configurations.sh --cells 2`.
+The generated broker creates one gNB-side downlink/uplink port pair per cell and one path-loss control for each cell/UE pair.

 ## E2 Interface

 By default, the gNodeB's Distributed Unit (DU) connects to the O-RAN Software Community's Near-Real-Time RAN Intelligent Controller (O-RAN SC Near-RT RIC) E2 Terminator.
 To use FlexRIC instead of O-RAN SC's Near-RT RIC, set all occurrences of `USE_FLEXRIC` to `true`, then run `../generate_configurations.sh`.